tryolabs/TLMetaResolver/Example/Pods/TLMetaResolver/README.md

     pod try TLMetaResolver

-Keep in mind that the Swift support in CocoaPods is in beta.
-If you want to try TLMetaResolver with CocoaPods first install the last beta for the version 0.36 (at the time of writing this the last one is 0.36.beta.2) with ``sudo gem install cocoapods --pre``.
-[This blog post](http://iosdevbits.blogspot.com/2014/12/finally-cocoapods-with-swift.html) can be usefull if you have any problem, for a complete explanation check the [Pod Authors Guide to CocoaPods Frameworks](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/).

-Or opt to clone the repo and integrate the code and assets under the Pod/ directory to your project as you like.
+You can always opt to clone the repo and integrate the code and assets under the Pod/ directory to your project as you like.

 ## Requirements